Strength training

 However, both sports are about hypertrophy - building muscle.
 Because without building muscle mass, you can't build strength.
 And for this, strength training is needed.

 However, strength training is not only a sport of modern times.
 Even in ancient times, a type of strength training was practiced in order to become as strong as possible.
-Indeed, physical fitness was enormously important to people in many cultures.
+Indeed, physical fitness has been enormously important to people in many cultures across the world.

-Aside from the visual and performance-enhancing effects of strength training, working out with weights offers far more benefits.
-Many of these benefits are for your overall health.
+Aside from the visual and performance-enhancing effects of strength training, working out with weights offers many additional benefits.
+Many of these benefits are to your overall health.

 Strength training boosts your immune and hormonal systems by releasing anti-inflammatory substances and stimulating your immune cells.
 Furthermore, training helps to lower the risk of diseases such as cancer, type 2 diabetes, and dementia.

-In addition, strength training can prevent or slow down muscle atrophy (sarcopenia).
+In addition, strength training can prevent or slow down muscle atrophy as a result of aging (sarcopenia).
 Training also has positive effects against the decrease in bone density (osteoporosis).

 Your metabolism will be boosted by regular training and your fat burning will be stimulated.
 Your agility and speed can even improve with the right training.